 The dangerous part for kitty, however, was that she seemed to realize when one was about to hit, and attempted to run away from it.
 She would frantically run blindly about, trying to climb walls, furniture, anything she could, until the escape failed, and the seizure overtook her.

 This is where and why we had to try to intercede and stop the process from continuing, as she had gotten into some real predicaments from time to time that could have turned out very badly.
 The photo below shows where we found her one morning after searching the whole house.
 This must have happened while we were asleep, and did not hear her running.
 Who knows how many minutes or hours poor Patches was stuck in there?!

 What Epilepsy Is

 The simplest analogy to explain what causes epilepsy is that of a short circuit in the wiring of the brain.
 A signal starts from point 'A' heading for point 'B' and part way there, hits an open gap, or roadblock, but the signal keeps trying anyway to get through.

 This results in the seizure, as the motor control functions are disrupted.
 In the generalized seizure, the person is likely to fall down, and begin thrashing about uncontrollably.
 While this is happening, they are probably "not there," it is a sort of unconsciousness; they will not respond to you.
 Their eyes may be open, closed, or rolling around.

 Afterwards, they may be confused, dazed, and very certainly tired and sore.
 I used to have a neighbor with the condition, and he described coming out of a seizure as feeling as if he'd been run over by a Mack truck; every muscle in his body ached.

 What Epilepsy Is Not

-People who have epilepsy, whether they were born with the condition, or whether it is the result of a head injury, are not any of these things:
+People who have epilepsy, whether they were born with the condition, whether it is the result of a head injury, or a medical error, are not any of these things: